-In 2008, the Conference of the parties adopted a set of 'Scientific criteria for identifying ecologically or biologically significant marine areas in need of protection in open waters and deep-sea habitats' (Annex I to Decision IX/20; so-called CBD EBSA criteria), namely "uniqueness or rarity" 172, "special importance for life history stages of species" 173, "importance for threatened, endangered or declining species and/or habitats" 174, "vulnerability, fragility, sensitivity, or slow recovery" 175, "biological productivity" 176, "biological diversity" 177 and "naturalness" 178.
-The Conference also adopted the 'Scientific guidance for selecting areas to establish a representative network
+In 2008, the Conference of the parties adopted a set of 'Scientific criteria for identifying ecologically or biologically significant marine areas in need of protection in open waters and deep-sea habitats' (Annex I to Decision IX/20; so-called CBD EBSA criteria), namely "uniqueness or rarity", "special importance for life history stages of species", "importance for threatened, endangered or declining species and/or habitats", "vulnerability, fragility, sensitivity, or slow recovery", "biological productivity", "biological diversity" and "naturalness".
+The Conference also adopted the 'Scientific guidance for selecting areas to establish a representative network of marine protected areas, including in open-ocean waters and deep-sea habitats' (Annex II).
+It lists the required network properties and components, namely "ecologically and biologically significant areas", "representativity", "connectivity", "replicated ecological features" and "adequate and viable sites".
+The Conference of the Parties proposed "four initial steps to be considered in the development of representative networks of marine protected areas" (Annex III), namely "scientific identification of an initial set of ecologically or biologically significant areas", "develop/chose a biogeographic habitat and/or community classification scheme", "drawing upon steps 1 and 2 above, iteratively use qualitative and/or quantitative techniques to identify sites to include in a network" and "assess the adequacy and viability of the selected sites".

-172 "Area contains either (i) unique ('the only one of its kind'), rare (occurs only in few locations) or endemic species, populations or communities, and/or (ii) unique, rare or distinct habitats or ecosystems, and/or (iii) unique or unusual geomorphological or oceanographic features".
+&lt;sup>172 "Area contains either (i) unique ('the only one of its kind'), rare (occurs only in few locations) or endemic species, populations or communities, and/or (ii) unique, rare or distinct habitats or ecosystems, and/or (iii) unique or unusual geomorphological or oceanographic features".

-173 "Areas that are required for a population to survive and thrive".
+&lt;sup>173 "Areas that are required for a population to survive and thrive".